JunhaJeon/Text-Adventure-Game/README.md

 exit – Quit the game

-School Project
+# School Project
-This project was part of my coursework for the "COMP2401 Fall 2024" Systems Programming class at Carleton Universiry.
+This project was part of my coursework for the "COMP1405 Fall 2023" at Carleton Universiry.

-Contact
+# Contact
 For any questions, feel free to reach out via GitHub issues or email.